-There are seven live-in proctors, plus a house mother and a dean of residential life, who live in adjacent private residences, to support the nearly 70 students living in the dorm from five countries and 13 states in the U.S.
+There are seven live-in proctors and assistant dean of residential life/house parent.
+The dean of residential life lives in adjacent private residence, to support the nearly 70 students living in the dorm from five countries and 13 states in the U.S.

 We hold nightly Study Hall (Monday through Thursday) from 7:30-9 p.m. so that the entire residential community can focus exclusively on academic pursuits.